Business Analytics

 Assessment

-This module will be assessed by a data analysis report (30%) and a marketing report (70%).
+This module will be assessed by an individual report (50%) and an individual portfolio (50%).

 30 credits